LAND ROVER RANGE ROVER SPORT 3.0 SDV6 [306] Autobiography Dynamic 5dr Auto 4x4/Crossover

 United Kingdom

-Type: Used Year: 2017 Make: LAND ROVER Model: RANGE ROVER SPORT Trim: 3.0 SDV6 [306] Autobiography Dynamic 5dr Auto 4x4/Crossover Body: Trans: Automatic Mileage: 11472 Engine Size: Ext Color: White
+Type: Used Year: 2016 Make: LAND ROVER Model: RANGE ROVER SPORT Trim: 3.0 SDV6 [306] Autobiography Dynamic 5dr Auto 4x4/Crossover Body: SUV Trans: Automatic Mileage: 12166 Engine Size: 1968 Ext Color: Carpathian Grey Metallic

 Having just given up racing motorcycl...